 READ ALSO

-VANKLEEK HILL is where you will find Arbor Gallery, which offers a unique art experience you won’t want to miss.
+Vankleek Hill is where you will find Arbor Gallery, which offers a unique art experience you won’t want to miss.
 Located at 103 High St., this non-profit cultural hub has been a cornerstone of the community since 1994, offering a dynamic space that supports local artists and their craft.
 Whether it’s visual art, handmade crafts, or captivating performances, Arbor Gallery invites you to experience creativity in an intimate, welcoming setting.
 Each exhibit is a chance to explore something fresh, with works that push the boundaries of traditional art.
 The gallery is open Wednesday through Saturday from 12 pm to 4 pm, with free admission (donations always appreciated).
 So, if you're looking to immerse yourself in art with a personal touch, take a stroll over to Arbor Gallery, where the art is as local as it is inspiring.
-Keep an eye out for upcoming events.
+Keep an eye out for coming events.

 South Eastern Ontario is brimming with creative energy, and each of these destinations offers something unique: an opportunity to see, hear, and even create something truly special.
 So, why not plan your next artistic adventure?
 There’s no better way to connect with a community than through its art.